ngantchou/siuu-api/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-🥳 Congrats, you should now have both the Okuna services and the Okuna API running in sync.
+🥳 Congrats, you should now have both the Siuu services and the Siuu API running in sync.

 ### Available test data

-Within the provisioned Okuna development instance, you will find some test accounts and respective posts/communities.
+Within the provisioned Siuu development instance, you will find some test accounts and respective posts/communities.

 The credentials for these accounts are the following.